Tehran Stock Exchange: History

 Everything came to a standstill after the Islamic Revolution leading in a prohibition against interest-based activities and nationalization of major banks and industrial giants.
 Mobilization of all resources towards the war effort during the 8-year Iran–Iraq War did not help matters.
 Following the end of the war, the 1988 Budget Act re-established activity on the TSE, and within eight years the exchange saw its numbers rise to 249 companies listed.
 The Government fully embraced economic reforms and a privatization initiative in 1989 with a surge of activity in share activity of many state-owned companies through the defined targets in the first "Five-Year Economic Reform" where the Government together with the Parliament defined the economic prospects of the country for the coming five years.
 Attention to promotion of the private sector and new interest in the TSE brought life back to the market.
 However, lack of regulation and out-of-date legal framework led to crisis in the market leading to certain "meltdowns".
 Over the 1996 to 2000 period an automated trading system was introduced, and a number of important regulatory mechanisms were strengthened.
 The market has experienced its share of highs and lows in the past years including topping the World Federation of Exchanges' list in terms of performance in 2004.
-As of May 2014, TSE has had three bear market in its history: August 1996 – July 1998 (−32%); December 2004 – July 2006 (−34%); and during the 2008 financial crisis (−38%).
+As of May 2014, the TSE has had three bear markets in its history: August 1996 – July 1998 (−32%); December 2004 – July 2006 (−34%); and during the 2008 financial crisis (−38%).
 In 2014, after reaching historic highs, TSE lost a quarter of its total market capitalization because of the collapse of the Iranian rial and the slump in oil prices.
 It was also decided in 2014 that some banks and financial institutions attached to the government inject money into the stock market through a fund called the Market Development Fund which is aimed at market making and decreasing the fluctuations in the stock market.